1. Knowledge is Power

 Check out the helpful resources here.
 You’ll find information on why quality care is important, how to spot quality care environments and questions to ask potential care providers.
 You’ll also find a handy guide on the types of care available, what you can expect in terms of fees and information on subsidy.

-Also, we can help you find information about child care subsidy or allowance available to help low income families in B.C. with the cost of child care: Child Care Subsidy – Q’s & A’s.
+Also, we can help you find information about Affordable Child Care Benefit (subsidy) or allowance available to help low income families in B.C. with the cost of child care: Affordable Child Care Benefit (ACCB) – Q’s & A’s.

 2. Self-Serve Online Database